huginn/huginn/docker/multi-process/README.md

 This script will run database migrations (rake db:migrate) which should be idempotent.

+The Rails secret is taken from the environment variable ``APP_SECRET_TOKEN``.
+If it is not set, a random one is generated when the container starts, which invalidates existing sessions whenever the container is recreated.
+To keep sessions across restarts, set it to a random value of your own, e.g. the output of ``openssl rand -hex 64``.

 It will also seed the database (rake db:seed) unless this is defined:

     DO_NOT_SEED